Free Tool

 How Parlay Probability Works

-Parlays require ALL legs to win, which dramatically reduces your chances of success.
-Here's the math:
+Parlays require ALL selections to hit, which dramatically reduces the overall probability.
+Here is the math:

 • More legs = lower probability: Each additional leg multiplies the difficulty